jonaskris/smart_job_application/README.md

 What should token cell_phone_number be replaced with?
 >012 34 567

+What should token my_name be replaced with?
+>Jonas Smith
 ```

 The user then selects a location and filename for the processed job application, which contents is: